New Patient Improved Access Service for Routine and Same Day Appointments

-We are looking forward to the completion of our surgery and to that end the Patients Participation Group (PPG) are running afternoon tea on the 2nd Sunday of each month for those in our surgery who are particularly isolated.
+The Patients Participation Group (PPG) are hosting afternoon teas on the 2nd Sunday of each month for those in our surgery who are particularly isolated.

 Peggy Dyer: email@example.com Tel:01242 671023